Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/spheres.rst

 Spherical Particle
 ==================

-In this section, we will describe the various information used to build simulations with sphererical particles.
+In this section, we will describe the various information used to build simulations with spherical particles.
 Note that ``exaDEM::Interaction`` and ``Shape`` are described in the section: Polyhedron.

 .. _interaction_type_sphere: